rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

-### |---------These are some useful HTML commands that we can use while we are writting this report and delete before submission-----------|
+#### |---------These are some useful HTML commands that we can use while we are writting this report and delete before submission-----------|
+_These commands are only visible in the raw format or in gedit_

 This command puts two pictures side by side, change percentage for size but always keep height and width the same:
 <img src="" height="0%" width="0%"/><img src="" height="0%" width="0%"/>

 For single image:
 ![name](image link)

 For video:
 [![](picture link)](video link)